cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/ec2/index.html.md

 ## <a id='deploy-microbosh'></a> Deploy Micro BOSH ##

-Deploy Micro BOSH from the workspace directory:
+Deploy Micro BOSH from the workspace directory, using the `bosh aws bootstrap micro` command:

 <pre class="terminal">
 ~/cf$ bosh aws bootstrap micro